 The tree takes on a magical look at night.
 Of course, it’s more beautiful at night.

-Here are my recommendations for using Christmas trees in your home.
+Here are my ideas for Christmas trees in your home.

 - vary the sizes and materials of your trees